 3. FlowDesigner Studio: Rule creation, documentation, sharing

-FlowDesigner is the rules studio in which the data governance team of super users build, manage, document and source-control rules for the profiling, cleansing and matching of data.
+FlowDesigner is the rules studio in which the data governance team of super users build, manage, document and source-control rules for the profiling, cleansing and matching of enterprise data.
 We like to share these rules across our clients so FlowDesigner comes pre-loaded with rules for everything from name and address checking to CUSIP or ISIN validation.

 4. Data Quality Manager: Connecting to data sources; scheduling, automating solutions

-This part of the Datactics platform allows your technology team to connect to multiple data sources, schedule how rules are applied to data at rest and in–motion.
+This part of the Datactics platform allows your technology team to connect to data flowing from multiple sources, schedule how rules are applied to data at rest and in–motion.
 It allows for the sharing and re-use of rules across all parts of your business.
 We have many clients solving big data problems involving hundreds of millions of records using Data Quality Manager across multiple different environments and data sources, on-premise or in public (or more typically private) cloud.

 Summary: Self-Service Data Quality for DataOps

 Thanks for joining me today as I’ve outlined how self-service data quality is a key part of successful DataOps.
 CDOs need real-time data quality insights to keep up with business needs while technical architects require a platform that doesn’t need a huge programming team to support it.
 If you have any questions about this topic, or how we’ve approached it, then we’d be glad to talk with you.
 Please get in touch below.